mrvicthor/task-manager-app/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

+I came across a tool (https://transform.tools/) that helped me convert svg into react components.
+Making it easy for me to style and work more efficiently with svg in Nextjs
 To see how you can add code snippets, see below:

 ```html